Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

-Networking is an art that every business owner needs to master if they want to sustainably grow their business.
+Networking is more than giving out business cards, it is an art that every business owner needs to master if they want to sustainably grow their business.

-As a photographer, you should constantly seek ways to expand your network.
+Starting a photography business also means that you should constantly seek ways to expand your network.
 Reach out to people who might be interested in your services.

-You can also connect with other professional photographers who can help you enhance your skill set:
+You can also connect with other photographers and people who can help you enhance your skillset:

-- Attend photography workshops or meetups in your town.
-Photography events are a great means to meet with like-minded people.
-Such events are held frequently and you can easily learn about these events through Facebook or websites like Meetup, Eventbrite, 10times and Eventful.
+- Attend trade shows, photography workshops, or meetups in your town.
+Photography events are a great means to meet like-minded people.
+Such events are held frequently and you can easily learn about these events through Facebook or websites like Meetup, Eventbrite, 10times, and Eventful.